 It’s the same for women who dress up as men.
 They may look, talk, stand, act just like men - but invariably it’s a certain sort of blokey bloke, the drag king is very often as much a caricature of masculinity as the drag queen is a caricature of femininity.

-Let's face it - towering heels, skin tight clothes, big hair, extremely long fake fingernails and eyelashes, exaggerated makeup etc are not exactly everyday wear for most women in the world - historically or contemporaneously.
+Let's face it - towering heels, skin tight clothes, big hair, extremely long fake fingernails and eyelashes, exaggerated makeup etc worn by genetic males or genetic females are not exactly everyday wear for most women in the world - historically or contemporaneously.

-I don't feel much in common with people who were born as biological men, who dress and act like caricatures of an already fetishised notion of what a real woman is.
+I struggle to feel much in common with people who were born as biological men, who dress and act like caricatures of an already fetishised notion of what a woman is.

 The ‘transgender community’ is a very broad church – and like all loose coalitions it can fall in sectarian squabbles at the drop of a wig.
 There are cross dressers who have no interest in having surgery or taking female/male hormones to change their appearance - they just like wearing men's/women's clothes, and there are people who, because they feel they are in the 'wrong' body, may undergo extreme surgery and life long hormone therapy to try to feel right about themselves.